Managing medicines for someone can be a challenge, particularly if they're taking several different types.

 Again, if you give them incorrectly, it could stop the medicine working properly or cause side effects.

-If the person you care for has a complicated medication regime with different pills taken at different times of the day, a pharmacist may decide to provide them in dosette boxes.
+If the person you care for has a complicated medicine regime with different pills taken at different times of the day, a pharmacist may decide to provide them in dosette boxes.

 These are plastic boxes with small compartments that clearly show which pills need to be taken at what time of day.